-- Besides atmosphere, our environment includes many other things, like the solid earth, cryosphere, hydrosphere, and non-gas-phase objects on the earth, in the ocean, and in the air (e.g., plants, oil, buildings) etc. Study of our environment demands good measurement technology and approach for measurements in all sorts of occasions.
-Therefore, lidar technology for target (anything other than gas phase objects) detection is essential and highly demanded. - ☐ Two main categories for target lidars: (1) lidars for ranging (laser altimeter) and (2) lidars for species identification (fluorescence lidar).
+- Besides atmosphere, our environment includes many other things, like the solid earth, cryosphere, hydrosphere, and nongas-phase objects on the earth, in the ocean, and in the air (e.g., plants, oil, buildings) etc. Study of our environment demands good measurement technologies and approaches for measurements in all sorts of occasions.
+Therefore, lidar technology for target (anything other than gas phase objects) detection is important and highly demanded. - ☐ Two main categories for target lidars: (1) lidars for ranging (laser range finder, laser altimeter) and (2) lidars for species identification (laser-induced-fluorescence lidar). - Lidar has two major functions: one is to measure atmospheric or environmental species, density, temperature, and wind, etc. along with their range distributions, and another is to determine range very precisely.